MOUCTAR-MOHAMADOU/KeySwitchAES/README.md

+# key switching AES
+homomorphic of evaluation of AES based on circuit bootstrapping mode.

 # Setup
 ## Sanity Check
 Following Code is used to check sanity of the TFHEpp library, and it measures how much time homomorphic NAND takes on your machine with TFHEpp.